Computing sparse Fourier sum of squares on finite abelian groups in quasi-linear time: Applications of FSOS

-Combinatorial optimization is a very natural resource of applications of FSOS \cite{CC2012,CKP2000,CK2005,Lecoutre2013,PR2002,Tsang2014}.
-It is proved in \cite{yang2022short} that FSOS supply short certificates for MAX-SAT, MIN-SAT and UNSAT problems.
+It has been proved in \cite{yang2022short} that FSOS supply short certificates for MAX-SAT, MIN-SAT and UNSAT problems.
 In addition, MAX-2SAT and MAX-3SAT problems can be solved by optimizing polynomials on $\mathbb{Z}_2^n = \{-1,1\}^n$.
 In order to reduce the size of the related SDP problems, some choices of monomial bases are proposed~\cite{VVH2008}.
 These monomial bases perform well on some benchmark problems but poorly on others.
-As an example, we consider the weighted MAX-2SAT problem corresponding to the function $g: \mathbb{Z}_2^{10} \to \mathbb{Z}$ defined by
+As an example, we consider the weighted MAX-2SAT problem corresponding to the function $g: \mathbb{Z}_2^{10} \to \mathbb{Z}$:

 The monomial basis suggested by \cite{VVH2008} consists of all monomials of degree at most $2$, i.e.